Scalability and robustness of spectral embedding: landmark diffusion is all you need: Introduction

 We now review various algorithms that are directly related to our work.
-The closest algorithm to the Roseland is the one introduced in \cite{haddad2014texture} to handle the texture separation problem.
-We call this algorithm the {\em HKC}, which stands for initials of three authors in \cite{haddad2014texture}.
+The closest algorithm to Roseland is the one introduced in \cite{haddad2014texture} to handle the texture separation problem.
+We call this algorithm {\em HKC}, which stands for initials of three authors in \cite{haddad2014texture}.
 The authors first convert an image into a collection of small patches, and choose a collection of specific patterns of interest as the {\em reference set}.
-Then one can construct an affinity matrix associated with the set of patches, where the affinity between patches are based on the landmark set.
-However, the normalization in the HKC is different from the Roseland, and this difference turns out to be significant.
-Moreover, it is not clear how does the HKC performs under the manifold setup.
-The HKC can be classified as the third category.
+Then one can construct an affinity matrix associated with the set of patches, where the affinity between patches is based on the landmark set.
+However, the normalization in HKC is different from Roseland, and this difference turns out to be significant.
+Moreover, it is not clear how HKC performs under the manifold setup.
+HKC can be classified as the third category.
 Another directly related algorithm is the common Nystr\"{o}m extension \cite{belabbas2009landmark, fowlkes2004spectral, williams2001using}.
-We run eigen-decompostion on a small subset of the whole database, and then extend the eigenvectors to the whole dataset.
-This Nystr\"om extension approach can be classified as the third category.
-There are various extensions or refinements of the Nystr\"om extension method, for example, \cite{bermanis2013multiscale}.
+We run eigen-decomposition on a small subset of the whole database, and then extend the eigenvectors to the whole dataset.
+This Nystr\"om extension approach can be classified as the third category. {There are various extensions or refinements of the Nystr\"om extension method as well as applications to spectral embeddings, for example, \cite{bermanis2013multiscale, de2004sparse, kushnir2012anisotropic, long2019landmark, platt2005fastmap}}.
 From the theoretical perspective, to the best of our knowledge, \cite{chang2013asymptotic} is the only existing literature in this field.
 The authors analyzed the asymptotic spectral error bounds between the ground truth spectrum of the kernel function, full kernel matrix and the Nystr\"om low-rank approximation of the full kernel matrix.